felixbur/nkululeko/README.md

 * Open a terminal/commandline/console window
 * Test python by typing ```python```, python should start with version >3 (NOT 2!)
 * Create a folder on your computer for this example, let's call it *nkulu_work*
-* Download nkululeko and unpack to this folder, or use "git clone" (prefered, if you know git)
-* Make sure the folder is called *nkululeko* and not somethin else, e.g. *nkululeko_main*
 * Get a copy of the [Berlin emodb in audformat](https://tubcloud.tu-berlin.de/s/8Td8kf8NXpD9aKM) and unpack the same folder (*nkulu_work*)
 * Make sure the folder is called "emodb" and does contain the database files directly (not box-in-a-box)
 * Also, in the *nkulu_work* folder: